 After a few, all-too-brief days of glorious blue skies, sunshine and warm breezes, it has been raining for the past five days straight.
-And, if we believe the weather forecast (even though that's often a foolish thing to do), we're in for more of the same for the foreseeable future.
+And, if we are to believe the weather forecast (even though that's often a foolish thing to do), we're in for more of the same for the foreseeable future.
 Blech.

 Unfortunately, I am not blessed with the "sunniest" of dispositions and when it is gray out for days on end (or, to be honest, even just a few hours), I begin to feel tired, cranky and a tad despairing.
 One way I've found to beat the rainy

 day week blues is to cook something really delicious and cozy.
 So when Sunday dawned just as gray, wet and depressing as the previous few days had been, I decided to try out a variation on this delicious, hearty barley and greens gratin that I'd spotted in the New York Times' Recipes for Health column earlier in the week.